pocl/pocl/doc/sphinx/source/conformance.rst

 - Many of ``native_`` and ``half_`` variants of kernel library functions are mapped to the "full" variants.

-- the optional OpenGL / D3D extensions are not supported.

-- clUnloadCompiler() only actually unload LLVM after all programs & kernels have been released.

 - clSetUserEventStatus() called with negative status.
 The Spec leaves the behaviour in this case as "implementation defined", and this part of pocl is only very lightly tested by the conformance tests. clSetUserEventStatus() called with CL_COMPLETE works as expected, and is heavily used by the conversions conformance test.

-Conformance tests results (kernel library precision) on tested hardware
+Conformance tests results (precision of builtin math library functions)
 -----------------------------------------------------------------------

 Note that it's impossible to test double precision on the entire range,